 “The Education (Pupil Registration) (England) Regulations 2006 currently allow Principals to grant leave of absence for the purpose of a family holiday during term time in “special circumstances” of up to ten school days leave per year.
 Principals can also grant extended leave for more than ten school days in exceptional circumstances.

 Amendments to the 2006 regulations remove references to family holiday and extended leave as well as the statutory threshold of ten school days.
 The amendments make clear that Principals may not grant any leave of absence during term time unless there are exceptional circumstances.
 Principals should determine the number of school days a child can be away from school if the leave is granted.”

 As a result of the change, we will no longer issue holiday leave forms.
 Any application for term-time leave of absence must be by letter for exceptional reasons only and must be sent to the Principal in good time (at least two weeks prior to the leave unless the request is due to an emergency).

 It is important that your child arrives on time.
-Pupils are expected to be in their classroom for first lesson by 09.00 am and Period 4 by 1.30pm.
+Students are expected to be in their classroom for first lesson by 09.00 am and Period 3 by 1.45 pm.

 - If they are not in P1 by the time the register closes they will receive an absence mark

 - If they are later than 09.00 am and 1.45 pm, they must sign in at the academy reception